sovrynn/ecdosim/step3-blender/README.md

 Afterwards, blender is used for everything - from the sim, to the renders.
 The fluid sim uses the classic mantaflow solver rather than the newer geometry nodes.

+## blender forces

+a point vortex force with the flow parameter is used to swing the water in a circle with the desired strength.

+Multiple pairs of partially overlapping and opposite point forces are used to pull the water inwards, as you will see if you inspect the .blend files.

 ## scripts

 I use various scripts within Blender (recommend starting it from the command line using ex. caffeinate) to handle the keyframes for modifying vortex forces etc